-This video just makes me wanna cry, he had sooo much fun, and so did I.
+This video just makes me wanna cry, he had so much fun, and so did I.

 Everyone has the goofiest member of the family or the jokester family member.
 Getting fun games that are simple and easy is the key here.
 Games build communication skills and unique thinking skills as the kids have to perform on the spot.
 They have to interact with other team members, and they are learning how to strategize to win.
 Here are some of our favorites when we schedule game night:

 Speed and pattern recognition are the skills for this game.
-I am not sure how my son is able to move his hands so quickly (I wish he could move that fast in the morning before school).
-But wow…he is able to manipulate the blocks precisely and accurately to get the pattern the same.
+I am not sure how my son can move his hands so quickly (I wish he could move that fast in the morning before school).
+But wow…he can manipulate the blocks precisely and accurately to get the pattern the same.

-Okay, this is the easiest thing to make.
+Okay, this is the easiest thing to do.
 Water, pan, box of Jello.
-Let your little one pick the pan, muffin dish, dinosaur mold, etc. Of course help them with the boiling water but then let them stir, stir, stir.
+Let your little one pick the pan, muffin dish, dinosaur mold, etc. Of course, help them with the boiling water but then let them stir, stir, stir.

 We always made cookies from scratch because… that is how you made cookies.
-But, if you are not skilled at baking or are low on time, you an still get cookie dough from the store and roll it out with your little one and use cute shaped cookie cutters and then decorate them if you want.
+But, if you are not skilled at baking or are low on time, you can still get cookie dough from the store and roll it out with your little one use cute-shaped cookie cutters and then decorate them if you want.

-My family loves smoothies, and they are daily practice in my household.
-Ever since I started working out in college, to breastfeeding, to supplementing my diet, smoothies are here to stay.
-In this post you can find some great protein powders, or just get some from Ora Organics.
-Combine with strawberries, bananas, ice letting your little ones pick the ingredients leads to nothing but smiles!
+My family loves smoothies, and they are a daily practice in my household.
+Ever since I started working out in college, breastfeeding, to supplementing my diet, smoothies have been here to stay.
+In this post, you can find some great protein powders, or just get some from Ora Organics.
+Combine with strawberries, bananas, and ice letting your little ones pick the ingredients leads to nothing but smiles!

 Make a Charcuterie Board